ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/indexed-queries.markdown

      {CODE ts_region_Index-TS-Queries-4-DocumentQuery-with-Linq@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

 * **Async queries**
-You can run asynchronous queries if you don't want your application to wait for the results.
+  If you are coding in asynchronous manner, you can take leverage of the async support of our queries.
   {CODE ts_region_Index-TS-Queries-5-session-Query-Async@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

 {PANEL/}